slaf-project/slaf/docs/benchmarks/ml_benchmarks.md

 | Fragment-Based Loading | 21,735                 | 229,669     | 7,180         |
 | Batch-Based Loading    | 19,512                 | 195,356     | 6,441         |

-!!! success "Fragment Strategy Advantage"
+!!! note "Fragment Strategy Performance"

-    Fragment-based loading provides **11.4% higher throughput** than batch-based loading, demonstrating that processing larger data chunks (fragments) is more efficient than processing smaller chunks (batches).
-This is likely due to reduced overhead from fragment boundary management and better memory locality.
+    Fragment-based loading shows modestly higher throughput than batch-based loading in this benchmark, but test-retest repeatability shows high variance.
+The performance difference should not be overinterpreted as it may vary significantly across different runs and hardware configurations.

 !!! info "Strategy Selection"

-    Fragment-based loading is the default strategy in SLAF as it provides better performance and higher entropy (better randomness) due to processing larger, naturally random data chunks.
-Batch-based loading is available as an alternative for specific use cases where smaller chunk sizes are preferred.
+    Batch-based loading is the default strategy in SLAF as it has lower memory overhead.
+Fragment-based loading is available as an alternative with just a single additional argument (`by_fragment=True`) to the SLAFDataLoader for users who prefer processing larger data chunks.

 ### **Tokenized Mode: Tokens/sec Scaling**